guida-lang/compiler/README.md

 Guida is a functional programming language that builds upon the solid foundation of Elm, offering backward compatibility with all existing Elm 0.19.1 projects.

+Join the [Guida Discord server](https://discord.gg/Ur33engz) to connect with the community, ask questions, and share ideas.

 # Vision

 Guida builds on the foundations of Elm, aiming to advance the future of functional programming.